 How to get copies of or amend the information we have collected

-You may request details of personal information which we hold about you under the Data Protection Act 1998.
-A small fee may be payable, where permitted by law.
+You may request details of personal information which we hold about you under the Regulation.
 If you would like a copy of the information held on you, please contact us by email to firstname.lastname@example.org or in writing to The Data Protection Officer, The Gym Group, 5th Floor, One Croydon, 12 - 16 Addiscombe Road, Croydon, CR0 0XT.